Cyber-Domain-Ontology/cdo.github.io/ontology/development/index.md

 *--> PB: If not, shall we include that part of the bylaws here?*

-The voting options for a CP Requirements Review are: “Yes”, “No” and *“Abstain”*.
-Positive voting outcomes shall proceed as described in the ~~following~~ *CP Solutions* section.
+The voting options for a CP Requirements Review are: “Yes”, “No” and “Abstain”.
+Positive voting outcomes shall proceed as described in the CP Solutions section.
 If the Requirements Review results in a negative vote, then the Coordinator shall report the decision to the submitter(s), and the outcome and the reason for non-approval are recorded on the CP, which is then closed.

 The Chair may postpone a vote in cases where the Chair or other Committee members want additional information written into the submitted proposal, requiring more time.
 Reasons to postpone should only be reasons pertaining to refinement of the proposal, or for lack of a present quorum of voting members.
 The Chair may request more information from submitters or may assign other Ontology Committee members to further evaluate a request.
 In those cases, the Requirements Review is extended to the next meeting of the Ontology Committee.
 Postponement of a vote is reported to the original submitter(s) by the Coordinator.

-Where a vote is required, the ~~committees~~ *the responsible CDO Ontology Committee (CASE OC or UCO OC) will* vote to accept or reject, meaning that if the changes or products adhere to ...
+Where a vote is required, the the responsible CDO Ontology Committee (CASE OC or UCO OC) will vote to accept or reject, meaning that if the changes or products adhere to ...

 *--> PB: Does the following still hold?
 Do we need to merge the Bylaws?*
 > ...
 Article III principles ...